 Acts as a gateway between the uterus and the vagina.

-Almond-shaped glands produce ova and hormones.
+Ovary is the almond-shaped glands that produce ova and hormones.

 Key in hormonal regulation and gamete production.